ContentsDemographicsUnderstanding ZoningEnvironmentalIndustrial SitesHome-Based Businesses

 Every municipality (City, Township, Borough, etc.) has a Land Use/Zoning Ordinance which regulates the kinds of business activities that are permitted within a designated zone and places restrictions on building on land parcels including building setbacks, building heights, signage, and various other aspects of the land usage.

 When evaluating a location for your business you should consult with the Zoning Officer to determine the suitability of the site for your purposes and what obligations you will have, including possible Planning/Zoning or Landuse board approvals.
-It is vital that you do your due diligence and understand the zoning requirements/restrictions before signing a lease.
+You must do your due diligence and understand the zoning requirements/restrictions before signing a lease.
 You should also be aware of the cost associated with receiving zoning approvals to avoid expenses for which you did not budget.

 Generally, the easiest way to get set up is to find a location that was formerly the same type of business as yours.
 For instance, if you're opening a restaurant, you might try to find a space that used to be a restaurant.
 This usually means that the property already has the correct zoning and permits for your business, although you should always verify with the Municipal Zoning Officer to be sure.